simonrenauld/ServerSetup/README.md

 ```
 ### 1.2.
 Server Virtualization Oveview

-### 1.2.
+### 1.3.
 Virtualization and Proxmox VE

-Congrats on setting up your virtual server!
 Even though it's stored somewhere globally, you'll need to virtualize access to your physical drives.
 At the core of this process is the **hypervisor**—a key software, hardware, or firmware layer that manages and creates virtual machines (VMs).
 A **bare metal hypervisor** bridges physical hardware and VMs, allowing seamless migration while maintaining functionality.
 VMs don't interact with hardware directly; they interface with the hypervisor, ensuring a consistent virtual environment across different hardware setups.

 #### Proxmox Virtual Environment (VE)
 Proxmox VE is a powerful, adaptable virtualization solution offering **enterprise-grade features** without high costs.
 It's ideal for managing data centers, educational institutions, or even home labs.
 Proxmox is notable for its **versatility** and **affordability**, letting you build a fully operational virtual infrastructure for free, with paid options offering extra support and updates.

 #### Key Features